openebs/openebs/k8s/demo/couchbase/README.md

 # Couchbase

-This document demonstrates the deployment of Counchbase as a StatefulSet in a Kubernetes Cluster.
+This document demonstrates the deployment of Couchbase as a StatefulSet in a Kubernetes cluster.
 The user can spawn a Couchbase StatefulSet that will use OpenEBS as its persistent storage.

 ## Deploy as a StatefulSet

 Deploying Couchbase as a StatefulSet provides the following benefits:

-- Stable, unique network identifiers.
+- Stable unique network identifiers.
 - Stable persistent storage.
-- Ordered, graceful deployment and scaling.
+- Ordered graceful deployment and scaling.
-- Ordered, graceful deletion and termination.
+- Ordered graceful deletion and termination.

 ## Deploy Couchbase with Persistent Storage